Enas-Ijaabo/MapReduce/README.md

 # Porject Description:

 In this project, The framework has three programs that are distributed on different nodes (machines):

 -The first program is the mainNode; it is the main program which starts the framework, read the inputs, and controls the rest of the nodes.
-The mainNode program should have one global replica, and should be created on a manger/master machine in the swarm.
+The mainNode program should have one global container, and should be created on a manger/master machine in the swarm.
-The main node has a GUI built using JavaFX.
+The main node has a GUI that is built using JavaFX.

 MainNode Input: input text file, mapper function, reducer function, the number of mapper nodes and the number of reducer nodes.